oracle/opengrok/docker/README.md

 `AVOID_PROJECTS` | empty | run in project less configuration.
 Set to non empty value disables projects.
 Also disables repository synchronization.
 `REST_PORT` | 5000 | TCP port where simple REST app listens for GET requests on `/reindex` to trigger manual reindex.
 `REST_TOKEN` | None | if set, the REST app will require this token as Bearer token in order to trigger reindex.
 `READONLY_CONFIG_FILE` | None | if set, this [read-only configuration](https://github.com/oracle/opengrok/wiki/Read-only-configuration) file will be merged with configuration from this file.
-This is run when the container starts.
+This is done when the container starts.
+This file has to be distinct from the default configuration file (`/opengrok/etc/configuration.xml`), e.g. `/opengrok/etc/read-only-config.xml`.
 `CHECK_INDEX` | None | if set, the format of the index will be checked first. **If the index is not compatible with the currently running version, the data root will be wiped out and reindex from scratch will be performed.**

 To specify environment variable for `docker run`, use the `-e` option, e.g. `-e SYNC_PERIOD_MINUTES=30`